Population-Project/Population-Project/README.md

 ## Statistical Methods:

-### Additive Decomposition:
+### Decomposition Methods:
-Decomposition techniques are applied to population data to break it into four key components: observed, trend, seasonal, and residual.
-The observed component represents the raw data as recorded.
-The trend captures the underlying long-term patterns, providing insights into the overall direction of change over time.
-The seasonal component identifies recurring patterns or cycles within the data, reflecting periodic fluctuations.
-The residual isolates irregular or random variations not explained by the trend or seasonality, aiding in the identification of anomalies and refinement of analysis.
-Both additive and STL decomposition methods are utilized for a comprehensive understanding of the data's structure
+Decomposition techniques, including additive and STL methods, are employed to analyze population data by separating it into four distinct components: observed, trend, seasonal, and residual.
+The observed component represents the raw recorded data, while the trend reveals long-term patterns, highlighting overall changes over time.
+The seasonal component uncovers recurring cycles or periodic variations, and the residual isolates irregular or random fluctuations, helping to detect anomalies and refine analysis.
+This approach provides a detailed understanding of the data's structure, enabling more accurate insights and projections.

 ![](Materials/KoreMonthly_additive.PNG)